ipspace/blog/content/posts/2024/04/evpn-designs-vxlan-leaf-spine-fabric.md

 * The cEOS containers consume approximately 1G of RAM per container.
 You can run a fabric with six switches on a 16GB laptop.
 * You don't need nested virtualization when using containers inside a VM.

 Using cEOS containers, you can run your tests on any x86 VM running on your laptop, your virtualization cluster[^VMW], or in a public cloud.
-Alternatively, if you want to [run EVPN labs on recent Apple laptops](/2024/03/netlab-bgp-apple-silicon/), use the FRR containers.
+If you want to [run EVPN labs on recent Apple laptops](/2024/03/netlab-bgp-apple-silicon/), you can choose between Arista cEOS, FRRouting, or Nokia SR Linux containers (all three of them have an ARM image).

 You can also [start the lab in a GitHub Codespace](/2024/07/netlab-examples-codespaces/) (the directory is `EVPN/vxlan-fabric`); you'll still have to [import the Arista cEOS container](/2024/07/arista-eos-codespaces/), though.